 - Natalie Jones

 Thank you for creating such an awesome, nourishing, and beautiful space for all of us.
 Debra's class was transcendent, but I want to acknowledge that the home you have built for families and birth enthusiasts gives me so much hope for the future of MotherBaby care.
 I am deeply honored to have found you, and even more grateful for the Love and Integrity that you, Debra and your space hold for every person that walks through your doors.
 Much Gratitude!

 - Marie Detering

 Thank you for an amazing training!
 I was totally blown away by Debra.
 She is truly a gift to the world.
 Keep your notices coming because I am sure more of our nurses will want to partake in the training as we expand and redesign the Labor & Delivery Unit."

 In childbirth, systemic racism is the root cause of disparities leading to higher maternal mortality rates for Black, Indigenous, and People of Color (BIPOC).
-Doula support from people from the BIPOC community improves outcomes and makes a difference in more positive birth experiences.
+Doulas improve birth outcomes and makes a difference in more positive birth experiences.
 Doulas are an essential part of collaborative, respectful quality care.
-Our training is for a diverse group of people.
-We offer 2 partial scholarships for every workshop to individuals who identify as BIPOC and have shown:
+We offer partial scholarships to individuals who identify as BIPOC and have shown:

 A commitment to addressing racial and/or social justice

 Will use doula skills to support their community

 If you feel that you meet the above criteria, please submit a short essay or submit a 1-min video addressing the questions below.
 Here are some questions to consider as you write or speak.
 Please submit to email@example.com, and please include any social media handles (e.g. instagram, linkedIn, etc) or website information you may have.

 - Why do you want to become a Birth or Postpartum Doula and what do you hope to gain from this training?